rohberg/volto-searchkit-block/README.md

 You have ElasticSearch up and running with Plone.

-* Your ElasticSearch Server is available on 'myelasticsearch.acme.org'
+* Your ElasticSearch Server is up and running.
-* Your Index is 'esploneindex'
+* You have an index
-* You use an analyzer
+* You use an analyzer.
-* You have extra exact fields for exact search ("Basel")
+* You have extra exact fields for exact search.
 * Check with https://myelasticsearch.acme.org/esploneindex/_count
 * CORS is configured: